vsalavatov/intellij.kotlinx.coroutines/IntelliJ-patches.md

 One public method was added to support `buffer` and operators that use it inside:
 - `ReceiveChannel.emitAll`.
 It encapsulates emitting values in `FlowCollector.emitAllImpl` and has a special implementation in `BufferedChannel`.

+Changes were made to lambda parameter `onElementRetrieved` in `BufferedChannel<E>` methods: now they accept `Any?` instead of `E` because now they may be given a wrapped value.